thecwlzone/thecwlzone-2.0/content/about.markdown

 {::options parse_block_html="true" /}
 <div id="site_content" style="display:none">

-This time around, I decided to use [nanoc][Nanoc]{:target="_blank"}, a Ruby-based static site generator.
-Basically, I use nanoc to build content, run the content through the nanoc compiler and upload the generated HTML pages up to my site's public directory.
+I decided to use [nanoc][Nanoc]{:target="_blank"}, a Ruby-based static site generator.
+I use nanoc to build content, run the content through the nanoc compiler and upload the generated HTML pages to my site's public directory.

 I use a number of web tools to create various effects on the site.
 See the "Generated by" section of the footnotes at the bottom of this page for a complete list.

 I have decided to continue to use the [Wordpress][Wordpress] blog tool even though nanoc has some very powerful built-in blogging features.
 I know Wordpress has a lot of overhead, there are constant updates, it's a favorite hacker target, blah, blah, blah.
 But it suits my purposes, and I don't want to burn anymore development time on the site right now.
 Maybe later.

 Web site hosting is done by [NearlyFreeSpeech.net][NFSN]{:target="_blank"}.
-NFSN is a no-frills, metered service, DIY web hosting company.
+NFSN is a no-frills, DIY metered service web hosting company.
 I've been with them since 2004.
 It costs me about $15 a year to run the site, plus another $10 for annual domain registration.
 It doesn't get any cheaper.
-The "down side" - you get to do everything yourself, so you need to be a combination web developer and sys admin.
+The "down side": you get to do everything yourself, so you need to be a combination web developer and sys admin.

 Site photography by De'Lynne Lehman, all rights reserved.<br />